Mahesh100/Spring-Java-Framwork/README.md

 -The BeanFactory is the most basic version of IOC containers.
 -Most Spring users use a BeanFactory or ApplicationContext variant which supports XML format configuration files.
 -Each bean has dependencies expressed in the form of properties, constructor arguments, or arguments to the static-factory method when that is used instead of a normal  constructor.
+- Bean Factory only instantiate bean when you call getBean() method.